 Training your brain to think about something other than that project at work or the presentation you have to finish isn’t a simple task.

-While you may not always be able to keep your thoughts focused on things other than work, what you can do is make the commitment to minimise the amount of time you are working at home.
+It takes a sincere effort and a lot of trial and error to find what is right for you.
+While you may not always be able to keep your thoughts focused on things other than work, what you can do is commit to minimize the amount of time you are working at home.

-Working late into the night on your own time can easily seem like a productive and responsible thing to do to advance your career.
+There are times where bringing work home is inevitable, but it should not be a regular part of your day.
+But if it’s necessary, this is how you can benefit from it.
+Working late into the night on your own time can quickly seem like a productive and responsible thing to do to advance your career.

 Napping Isn’t Lazy, It’s Smart